Paul Goldschmidt Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- He ranks 31st in batting average, 11th in on base percentage, and 37th in slugging among qualifying hitters in MLB action.
+- Among qualified batters in MLB play, he ranks 29th in batting average, ninth in on-base percentage, and 23rd in slugging.

-- Goldschmidt has driven in a run in 14 games this year (29.2%), including seven games with more than one RBI (14.6%).
+- In 15 games this season (30.6%), Goldschmidt has picked up an RBI, and in eight of those games (16.3%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 23 games this season, with multiple runs eight times.
+- In 24 of 49 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.